Floating-Dartists/matomo-tracker/README.md

 }
 ```

-You can also optionally call directly `trackScreen` or `trackScreenWithName` to track a view.
+You can also optionally call directly `trackPageView` or `trackPageViewWithName` to track a view.

 For tracking goals and, events call `trackGoal` and `trackEvent` respectively.